Laboratory of Protein and Nucleic Acid Chemistry

 Small-molecule inhibitors for bacterial DNA replication

 In addition to the basic research, my lab develops inhibitors that target the DNA replication machinery in M. tuberculosis.
 Our recently published hybrid approach will be used to identify such inhibitors for M. tuberculosis.
-In this approach an NMR fragment-based screening is combined with virtual screening to select inhibitors against a different target, the primase domain of bacteriophage T7.
+In this approach, an NMR fragment-based screening is combined with virtual screening to select inhibitors against a different target, the primase domain of bacteriophage T7.
 Proof of concept for the workflow has already yielded five inhibitors (Ilic S. et al., Scientific Reports 2016, PCT patent filed with BGN, 2016 WO-2018/073828).
 Three compounds were found to inhibit the related M. tuberculosis DnaG primase.
-Intrigued by these recent results a postdoctoral researcher in my lab is now synthesizing derivatives with improved binding/inhibitory properties and patentable chemical structures (Singh M. et al., 2019 Submitted).
+Intrigued by these recent results a postdoctoral researcher in my lab is now synthesizing derivatives with improved binding/inhibitory properties and patentable chemical structures (Singh M. et al., 2020 Chemistry European Journal).

 Small-molecule inhibitors for bacterial protein translation

 For this purpose, we used a fragment-based screening workflow in which the first step was the novel exploitation of NMR transverse relaxation times to identify fragment molecules that bind specifically to RNA hairpin 91 in the ribosomal PTC of M. tuberculosis.
 This initial screening was followed by computational optimization of the fragment molecules into larger molecules with drug-like properties.
 Specifically, a virtual filtration followed by a high-throughput docking procedure yielded drug-sized molecules.
 We trained various machine-learning models for predicting the docking binding free energy as a function of geometric features extracted from each of the above molecules.
-As superior inhibitors, the machine-learning model predicted two molecules that exhibited IC50 values superior to that of chloramphenicol, an antibiotic drug that acts on the ribosomal PTC.
-Finding of this study are recently published (Tam B. et al, Chemical Science 2019, a US provisional patent application is filed, Serial Number 62/789,570, BGU-P-087-US).
-Intrigued by these recent results we synthesize derivatives with improved binding/inhibitory properties.
+As superior inhibitors, the machine-learning model predicted two molecules that exhibited IC50 values superior to that of chloramphenicol, an antibiotic drug that acts on the ribosomal PTC (Tam B. et al, Chemical Science 2019, a US provisional patent application is filed, Serial Number 62/789,570, BGU-P-087-US).
+Intrigued by these recent results we synthesize derivatives with improved binding/inhibitory properties (Singh M. et al, Chemistry- A European Journal).
 Our studies will yield new antituberculous agents and will provide new tools for fragment-based lead discovery.

 We are Chemistry@BGU, a place of research excellence.